Review | You’re going to be asked to prove your vaccination status. Here’s how to do it.

 Let’s say you are planning to visit Hawaii — you’ll need to be vaccinated or show a negative coronavirus test if you want to avoid quarantine.
 You’ll need proof to work in the federal government, at tech firms such as Google, Facebook and Uber, and a growing list of other companies.
-And in New York and San Francisco, you’ll need it to go inside a bar, get a seat at some restaurants, or take in a show on Broadway.
+And in New York and San Francisco, you’ll need it to go inside a bar, hit the gym, get a seat at some restaurants or take in a show on Broadway.

 So, how do you do that without carrying your white card from the Centers for Disease Control and Prevention everywhere you go?

-There is a growing number of ways to store your vaccination record on your smartphone, though unfortunately no be-all-end-all app or system.
+There are a growing number of ways to store your vaccination record on your smartphone, though unfortunately no be-all-end-all app or system.
 We’re here to make sense of how different options approach your privacy, ensure security and try to spot counterfeits.

 Just know this technology is still evolving, and places are making up their own rules about what they’ll accept as proof as they go along.
 So you still might want to carry that physical card with you when you’re headed somewhere super important.

 Whether businesses or governments should ask you to prove your vaccination status is a deeply personal — and political — topic.
 Apps known as “vaccine passports” helped fuel a long-running debate over personal freedom vs. public health, and some places banned them before they were even developed.
-The first state-sponsored app, New York’s Excelsior Pass, failed to pick up wide traction this spring after infection rates dropped among other concerns.
+The first state-sponsored app, New York’s Excelsior Pass, failed to pick up wide traction this spring after infection rates dropped, among other concerns.

 The term vaccine passport may be out of fashion, but you still might have more digital options than you realize.
-Now states including California, Louisiana and New York offer portals to download fully authenticated vaccination information, and more are on the way.
-And millions across the United States have access to digital records from Walmart, CVS and Walgreens.
+Now states including California, Colorado, Louisiana, New Jersey, New York and Utah offer portals or apps to download fully authenticated vaccination information, and more are on the way.
+And millions across the United States have access to digital records directly from Walmart, CVS, Walgreens and others.

 Why bother going digital?
 One concern is that as mandates increase, so might fraudulent paper records.
-A bouncer can scan an app a lot quicker than validate paper cards.
+A bouncer can scan an app a lot quicker than validate a paper card.
 An app is harder to lose than one super-valuable piece of paper that could slip out of your pocket.
 And digital records can also protect your privacy by passing along only the required information — thumbs up or down — instead of all the personal details on those CDC cards.

 But there are downsides to digital, too.
-Many of the apps we’ve seen are made by companies for whom creating secure health passes isn’t a sole focus.
-Some might try to get you to pay after you start using the app.
+Some of the apps we’ve seen are made by companies for whom creating secure health passes isn’t a sole focus.
+Others might try to get you to pay after you start using the app.
 Apps that are poorly or unscrupulously written could be used to violate your privacy.
 (We’ve grilled each of the services we name in this guide.)

 The most secure digital systems can also be complicated, raising big concerns about access.
 For an upcoming trip to Hawaii, the all-digital vaccine proof process required us to navigate two different websites and a third app.
+If you don’t have a smartphone, you can still rely on that paper CDC record, though some experts advise carrying a laminated copy rather than the real thing.

-To help you sort through the tech, we’ve laid out your options below based on how secure it is, from snapping a photo of your card to getting a digital health wallet.
+To help you sort through the tech, we’ve laid out your options below based on how secure it is, from snapping a photo of your card to storing your record in a secure digital health wallet.

+Before you go any further, though, take a moment to see if your city or state recommends using a specific app or service.
+New Yorkers, in fact, have multiple options: New York City’s NYC Covid Safe app lets people quickly create digital versions of their physical cards to store on their phones, while the state’s Excelsior Pass looks up a person’s records in a state database before generating a digital pass for them.
+Just be mindful of the trade-offs: while Covid Safe is faster to use, Excelsior Pass is harder to fake.

-Of all the services we tested, the free Clear Health Pass was the most flexible and likely the most useful right now.
+Of all the services we tested, the free Clear Health Pass was the most flexible and likely the most broadly useful right now.
 (We just wish it didn’t come from a company that’s also in the business of selling subscriptions to get through airport security.)

 We want to hear about your experiences via our Washington Post Help Desk, and we’ll update this article and investigate problems.